 Complaints and Compliments

-We aim to provide excellent service to our customers, but we recognise that sometimes, we may not meet your expectations.
+We always try to deliver the best possible service we can for customers, but we recognise that sometimes, we don't always achieve this and meet your expectations.

-When something goes wrong, or you are not happy with the service you have received from us, we want to know; so that we can put it right, and improve things for the future.
+When something goes wrong, or you're not happy with the service you've received from us, we want to know about it; so that we can put it right, and improve the way we do things in the future.

-Equally, we'd love to hear from you about what we have done well too so that we can make sure we continue and replicate it across all our operations.
+Equally, we'd love to hear examples of what we've done well too, so that we can continue and replicate it across all our regions.

-You can provide feedback over the phone, or in writing by contacting your local branch.
+You can give us your feedback over the phone, or by email by contacting your local branch.

 How we define a complaint